lbaral/TSQL/README.md

 Subqueries        - there is limitation with Window function which can be used in select or order by

-                  -  so to apply filter in where clause subqueries are needed
+                  -  so to apply filter in select or where clause subqueries are needed Correlated Subqueries
+                  - return a scalar result to main query
+                  - inner query joins with the outer query by where clause